cwells/taskgraph/README.md

 Benefits
 --------
-1. programmer only needs to declare dependencies once, in the decorator
+1. Programmer only needs to declare dependencies once, in the decorator, and execution order is derived from that.
-2. less overhead per function call
+2. Less overhead per function call since it doesn't need to repeatedly check the completed list.
-3. parallelization potential for non-interdependent functions
+3. Parallelization potential for non-interdependent functions.
-4. overall reduction in LoC
+4. Overall reduction in LoC.

 Current state
 -------------